P

 Papillons And Children

 Children and Papillons can get along well and be best friends, but it is important to be cautious.
 The Papillon is a bright, attentive breed.
 Having a child around provides the activity and engagement he craves.
 However, the breed is small and somewhat delicate.
-It is important that any children around the pup know that they need to be gentle with their play, and children and dogs should always be supervised.
+Any children around the pup must know that they need to be gentle with their play, and children and dogs should always be supervised.

 Dogs Similar To The Papillon

 As endearing as the breed is, it isn’t the best choice for everyone.
-There are several similar breeds that may be a better fit for your family.
+Several similar breeds may be a better fit for your family.

 Famous Papillons